 Difficultly Reaching The Right People

 Because of the nature of the internet and the sheer number of businesses already on the World Wide Web, you may find it difficult to reach the right target audience with your website.
 Competition within your market may be strong and the battle for the illusive No.1 spot on Google maybe a difficult one, against a wealth of other businesses in your sector.
-This is not always the case and there are ways around it such as using our Competitor Insight service to learn your competitions internet strategy and targeting “long-tail” keyword.
+This is not always the case and there are ways around it such as taking advantage of our SEO Services for small businesses.
 While our managed social media solutions can help improve your ranking and put your business on the right footing.

 We all hate spam.
 The internet equivalent of junk mail.
 This is one of the disadvantages of a website which can cause you some grief.
 With a contact form or your e-mail address published on your website, you’ll soon find your inbox filling up with spam e-mails unless you use FormGuard or a captcha tool.